 Turnips are a cruciferous crop (cabbage family) grown for the edible fleshy taproot.
 The leaves are also a good nutritious green leafy vegetable.
 There are also varieties that have been developed as a forage crop.

-'Seven Top' is an open-pollinated variety that is grown almost exclusively for greens.
-The leaves are harvested when medium dark.
+An open-pollinated variety that is grown almost exclusively for the leafy greens.
+The leaves are harvested when medium dark green.
 The roots are tough, woody, and almost inedible.

-‘Tyfon Stubble’ is a hybrid cross between Chinese Cabbage and Stubble Turnips, is a fast-growing, very leafy crop, and is mainly grown for forage.
+A hybrid cross between Chinese Cabbage and Stubble Turnips that is fast growing, very leafy, and is mainly grown for forage.